This article deals with the history of the United States of America in the 20th century. Another articles deals with the earlier history of the USA.

 These fads, which originated in America, were soon exported to Europe, and the Twenties witnessed American culture acquiring the enormous world-wide influence which it has never relinquished.

 The good times of the 1920s came to an abrupt end with the Wall Street Crash of 1929, when a hyper-inflated stock-market boom turned to bust.
-There was a run on the banks, and this ushered in the Great Depression of the 1930s.
+There was a run on the banks, which ushered in the Great Depression of the 1930s.
 The economy contracted by a third, many businesses went bankrupt, factories closed and millions of men were thrown out of work.
 Large camps of unemployed people called “Hoovervilles” (named after President Herbert Hoover, whose policies were widely blamed for the recession) which sprang up in many major cities.

 Nature seemed to add calamity on calamity when a spell of very dry weather lasting several years led to giant dust storms in the Midwest prairies, ripping thousands of square miles of fertile top soil from the fragile land.
 This gravely damaged agriculture in the region, reducing tens of thousands of farmers to poverty.